- Users have reported that their screen is not working correctly and shifts to the right in Windows 10.

 - Scroll down and click Advanced display settings.

 - Now click Display adapter properties for Display 1.

-- A new window will now appear.
-Go to the Monitor tab and set Screen refresh rate to the desired value.
+- Go to the Monitor tab and set the Screen refresh rate to the desired value.

 Several users reported that the problem was resolved after switching to the 59Hz resolution, so you might want to try that.

-Keep in mind that you should only use the refresh rates that are supported by your monitor unless you want to cause potential damage to it.
+Keep in mind that you should only use the refresh rates that your monitor supports unless you want to cause potential damage to it.

-Solution 5 – Reinstall your graphics card driver
+6. Reinstall your graphics card driver

 - Right-click the Start button and choose Device Manager from the list.